-On top of this, we tend in popular culture to worship the lottery winners of our free-market cagematch, the billionaires who made it to the top, especially those in technology sectors.
+On top of this, we tend in popular culture to worship the lottery winners of our free-market cagematch—the billionaires who made it to the top, especially those in technology sectors.
 We look to them to read the tea leaves of progress.
 We look to them for philanthropic largesse.
 We listen intently to their private sector solutions to the disasters we have brought on ourselves, forgetting that it was the previous looting of the public sector which filled their pockets with cash in the first place.
 We allow ourselves to be convinced by them to keep their taxes low.
 But the truth is that fortunes are serendipitous, nepotistic, and not based on a pure definition of meritocracy.
 Change a few variables or events in the past and we would be worshiping entirely different set of billionaires with different names today.
-Extreme wealth is not a reflection of the worth, or merit, or even hard work of individuals, but is rather a reflection of an economic system that functions much like a casino, where which the house always wins, and yet some jackpots are always there to be won by a few (the odds are slightly in white men’s favor of course).
+Extreme wealth is not a reflection of the worth, or merit, or even hard work of individuals, but is rather a reflection of an economic system that functions much like a casino, where some jackpots are there to be won by a few (the odds are slightly in your favor if you are white and male of course).

 While it may encourage sociopathic and enviropathic behavior, capitalism does deserve some credit.

-Putting to the side for a moment the litany of problems in its wake, capitalism has produced a consistent rate of growth in per capita gross domestic product.
-Its proponents see an almost magical force (the invisible hand) that keeps growth to a trend line of approximately 2%.
+Putting to the side for a moment the litany of problems it has wrought on society, capitalism has produced a consistent rate of growth in per capita gross domestic product.
+Its proponents see an almost magical force (the invisible hand) that keeps growth to a trend line of approximately 2% on an annualized basis.
 The power of the invisible hand comes from the interplay between the competing interests of investors, consumers, and labor, wherein harm done to one of the three limits the benefits to the other two.
 When operating with access to fossil fuel energy, cheap labor, and seemingly limitless natural resources, this dynamic establishes a positive feedback loop and a win-win-win scenario under ideal conditions for a certain class of people.
 Capitalism is the reason that our average life expectancy is older, scientific progress has flourished, and quality of life is greater than it was 300 years ago for the vast majority of people.

 A consistent growth rate of 2% is a trend that amounts to a doubling every 35 years.
 In nature such a growth rate would soon hit a limitation.
 We see this pattern in viruses for example.
 Eventually their logistic curve flattens when they have infected all of the potential hosts or some other measures are taken to reduce their growth rate.
 Could the capitalism equation be hitting such a top limit as we approach the middle of the 21st century due to limits on natural resources, limits on the ability of the Earth to absorb our pollution, and limits to marginal improvements in worker productivity?

 What do we value?